Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/MS-DOS/Commands/CHKDSK.md

 Architecture:
   - x86
 ---
-`CHKDSK` checks the file system for errors and can repair them.
+`CHKDSK` (Check disk) checks the file system for errors and can repair them.